C2SM/git-course/beginner/Exercise_6_merge_conflicts.md

   * Commit your changes:  Commiting your changes will finalize the merge process that was interrupted by the conflict.

+ > [!NOTE]
- > **Important note when dealing with merge conflicts**: After resolving the conflict, **no new merge command is required**.
+ > After resolving the conflict, **no new merge command is required**.
 The original merge operation was paused, not stopped, when the conflict was detected.
 By resolving the conflict and committing the changes, you are completing the paused merge process.

 ### Solve merge conflict with second option
 1. Create a new merge conflict: Go to the *main* and *updated_schedules* branches, respectively, and make different changes on the SAME line.
 Don't forget to commit the changes before switching between the branches.